ndiyathanda/notes/README.md

 ### Plans for the future

-Google Drive synchronization
-or
-accounts and notes kept on ftp server better hud, more options
+Google Drive synchronization \n or\n accounts and notes kept on ftp server\n better hud, more options\n